Bluesky vs. X: Engagement Benchmarks

 Bluesky operates on a decentralized framework, allowing users to take charge of their data, customize their feeds, and manage content moderation.
 This approach encourages a stronger sense of ownership and trust, paving the way for more genuine and meaningful interactions among its users.

 On the other hand, X (formerly Twitter) uses a centralized algorithm to handle content distribution and moderation.
-While this ensures uniformity across the platform, it can sometimes leave users feeling disconnected or swayed by the platform's priorities.
-Bluesky’s emphasis on putting users in control enables individuals to craft their own experiences, often leading to increased engagement and a deeper connection to the platform. :::
+That gives the platform a more uniform feed experience, but it can also make users feel subject to the platform's priorities.
+Bluesky's emphasis on user control lets people shape their own experience, often leading to more deliberate engagement.

 How do audience demographics differ between Bluesky and X, and what impact do these differences have on content strategy?